If you just discovered you qualify for multiple retirement accounts, you might ask yourself, can I max out my 401k and

 A difference of $400,000!

-This doesn’t include other benefits such as tax deductions in scenario B from having a lowered adjusted gross income (AGI).
-There are also taxes on the dividends in scenario A, while the money is growing tax-free in scenario B.
+This doesn’t include other benefits, such as tax deductions from a lowered adjusted gross income (AGI) in scenario B. There are taxes on the dividends in scenario A, while the money grows tax-free in scenario B.

 Another way to look at it is; scenario B had an extra $11,037 each year to invest.
 This extra money grew tax-free for 20 years into over $400,000.

-However, the tax liability should be a lot lower in retirement since you aren’t earning any income in the form of a W2 anymore.
+However, the tax liability should be much lower in retirement since you aren’t earning any income in the form of a W-2 anymore.

 You don’t have to fit into one of these scenarios; these are just examples of the two extremes.
 The takeaway is that investing through a tax-advantaged account helps you reach your retirement goals much faster.

 The IRS allows you to max out your 401k and 457, so that is fantastic if you can do both!

 What if you can only contribute to one or the other?

 Which Is Better, 401k or 457?

 For most, the answer is your 401k.
-This is because employers usually do not match funds that are contributed to a 457 plan.
+Employers usually do not match funds contributed to a 457 plan.
 Also, most people plan to retire after the age of 60.

 With 457 plans, you may have limited investment options, which might also carry higher fees than your 401k choices.

-For us in the FIRE community, this means having access to your money a lot sooner.
+For us in the FIRE community, this means having access to your money much sooner.
 We don’t plan to work until we are 60 or older, so the 457 plan benefits may outweigh the benefits of a 401k.

 I would suggest carefully considering both accounts’ investment options and fees, then making a decision that makes sense for you and your family.

-Lastly, take a look at how the IRS explains it if you want to go directly to the source!
+Lastly, look at how the IRS explains it if you want to go directly to the source!

 If you qualify for both a 401k and 457, you can now create your scenario, but first, I highly recommend reading Using a 457b Plan: Advantages & Disadvantages.